MuhammedJaseemVK/Fresher-park-kerala/README.md

 # Setup environmental variables
 1. Create a `.env` File
   In the `backend` folder of your project, create a `.env` file.
 This file will be used to store environment variables that your application requires.
-2. Add the MongoDB URI
-  Inside the `.env` file, add the following line:
+2. Add the MongoDB URI for production and development Inside the `.env` file, add the following line:
 MONGODB_URL=your_mongodb_connection_string